 By Denise Spillane, senior vice president of marketing at StayWell

-Honor office hours and weekends
+Honor actual office hours and the weekends

 Refrain from creating an “always on” working environment by clearly communicating expected response times for emails.
 Or simply delay sending emails until the next day.